article

 Phishing

-Phishing attacks persist as a preferred attack vector for cybercriminals, but new approaches are emerging to evade many types of cybersecurity, such as using QR codes to direct users to malware.
-There is also an increase in multi-stage attacks to bypass multi-factor authentication.
+Phishing attacks persist as a preferred attack vector for cyber criminals, but new approaches are emerging to evade cybersecurity measures, such as using QR codes to direct users to malware.
+There has also been an increase in multi-stage attacks to bypass multi-factor authentication.

 Malware